Azincourt Energy (CVE:AAZ) Trading Up 60% – Should You Buy?

-Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) rose 60% during trading on Wednesday .
-The company traded as high as C$0.08 and last traded at C$0.08.
-Approximately 2,435,095 shares were traded during mid-day trading, an increase of 278% from the average daily volume of 643,553 shares.
+Shares of Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) were up 60% during mid-day trading on Thursday .
+The stock traded as high as C$0.10 and last traded at C$0.08.
+Approximately 4,946,699 shares traded hands during trading, an increase of 495% from the average daily volume of 830,732 shares.
 The stock had previously closed at C$0.05.

 Azincourt Energy Company Profile